YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 Run the monthstarting.m program that lists months starting with the specified day of the week and year range.

 .. parsed-literal::
-   $ mumps -run monthstarting Friday 1986 1988
+   $ yottadb -run monthstarting Friday 1986 1988
    FRI AUG 01, 1986
    FRI MAY 01, 1987
    FRI JAN 01, 1988